Back Room, Smell Of Stale Booze

 “What — you don’t really figure there’ll be riots in the Silver Zone, do you?
 Half the street traffic is Security informants, and the other half are minding them for Intelligence.”

 He laughed wryly.
-“No, but every time there’s a riot over there, they bust in and make a raid over here.
+“No, but every time there’s a riot over there, the Redcaps bust in and make a raid over here.
 Last time they smashed half the glassware in the bar; time before that they beat up some of the dancers.
 I’m paid up, you know that, but it doesn’t buy so much protection anymore.”
 He looked hard at me.
 “That’s why I’m really hoping you have a good explanation for that uniform.”

 “In case of a raid, Eddie, I’m down the tunnel and out before you can blink.
 I’ve got a job on.
 Last thing I want is to draw attention.
-I’m looking for a place to nap for a couple of hours, and then I need to track down a smuggler for a quick orbital hop.”
+I’m looking for a place to nap for a couple of hours, and after that I need to track down a smuggler for a quick orbital hop.”

 “Heh.
 Boy, did you pick the wrong time.”
 He began ticking names off on his fingers.
 “The MacReady boys skipped town last week, two steps ahead of a warrant.
 Garrick the Privateer vanished two days ago.
 Crichton stopped in over the weekend, said he’s taking a vacation.
 And Major South finally got tagged for gunrunning; they took him down over at the Blue Parrot.”